genuinemerit/saskan-wiki/SaskanWiki/Architecture/app_services.md

-# Services

-## Overview of Application Services, Channels, Topics and Messages
+# Overview of Application Services, Channels, Topics and Messages

 A design goal is to make the application components flexible and robust by employing something like a micro-services architecture.
 The application is divided into a number of loosely coupled services, each of which is responsible for a specific task.
 The services communicate with each other using a message-based protocol.
 The services are implemented in Python, using the asyncio library.
 The services are designed to be modular and extensible.